 a.
-Basis of Presentation: The information presented as of June 30, 2022 and for the three-month and six-month periods ended June 30, 2022 and 2021 is unaudited, but includes all adjustments (which consist only of normal recurring adjustments) that the management of Navidea Biopharmaceuticals, Inc. ("Navidea", the "Company," or "we") believes to be necessary for the fair presentation of results for the periods presented.
+Basis of Presentation: The information presented as of September 30, 2022 and for the three-month and nine-month periods ended September 30, 2022 and 2021 is unaudited, but includes all adjustments (which consist only of normal recurring adjustments) that the management of Navidea Biopharmaceuticals, Inc. ("Navidea", the "Company," or "we") believes to be necessary for the fair presentation of results for the periods presented.
 Certain information and footnote disclosures normally included in financial statements prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") have been condensed or omitted pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
-The balances as of June 30, 2022 and the results for the interim periods are not necessarily indicative of results to be expected for the year.
-The condensed consolidated financial statements should be read in conjunction with Navidea's audited consolidated financial statements for the year ended December 31, 2021, which were included as part of our Annual Report on Form10-K filed with the SEC on March 28, 2022 ("2021 Form 10-K").
+The balances as of September 30, 2022 and the results for the ead in conjunction with Navidea's audited consolidated financial statements for the year ended December 31, 2021, which were included as part of our Annual Report on Form 10-K filed with the SEC on March 28, 2022 ("2021 Form 10-K").